VitorRigoni/fsharp-api/README.md

 If that happens, restart the app container after the db is fully up.

 On docker, the app will start at port 5001: [http://localhost:5001](http://localhost:5001)

-## Swagger

-Swagger is available.
-Use [http://localhost:5000/swagger](http://localhost:5000/swagger) to open the docs.